andreabenini/linux.tips/distro.arch/aur.md

 (skype, x264, ...). pacman is not responsable for upgrading these packages, when you install something from it you're on your own

+## Requirements
+list of suggested packages
+- git
+- binutils
+- fakeroot (optional but sometimes used for packages tests)

 ## Installation
 clone requested package from AUR (with an unprivileged user)
 ```